german-antonio/gamedev-assignment-2/README.md

 - The score should be displayed with the font specified by the config file in the top-left corner of the screen.

 Drawing:
-- In the render system, all entities should be given a slow rotation, which makes the game look a little nicer.
+DONE - In the render system, all entities should be given a slow rotation, which makes the game look a little nicer.
-- Any entity with a lidespan is currently alive, it should have its Color alpha channel set to a ratio depending on how long it has left to live.
+DONE - Any entity with a lidespan is currently alive, it should have its Color alpha channel set to a ratio depending on how long it has left to live.
   For example, if an Entity has a 100 frame lifespan, and it has been alive for 50 frames, its alpha value should be set to 0.5 * 255.
   The alpha should go from 255 when it is first spawned, to 0 on the last frame it is alive.

 Misc
 - The 'P' key should pause the game
-- The 'ESC' key should close the game
+DONE - The 'ESC' key should close the game

-Configuration fill
+Configuration file
 The configuration file will have one line each specifying the window size, font format, player, bullet specification, and enemy specifications.
 Lines will be given in that order, with the following syntax: